x0xr00t/Automated-MUlti-UAC-Bypass/README.md

 # Thats it UAC Bypass privesc windows server 2022 with reflected dll.
 * X0xr00t

+# Note:
-# i am not responcible for U using it on non authorized systems, make sure u use it on systems u own or authorized on.
+* I am not responcible for U using it on non authorized systems, make sure u use it on systems u own or are authorized on.